YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 .. parsed-literal::
    GDE> change -segment DEFAULT -access_method=MM

-This command sets MM as the access method or the YottaDB buffering strategy for storing and retrieving database for segment DEFAULT.
+This command sets MM as the access method or the YottaDB buffering strategy for storing and retrieving the database for segment DEFAULT.

 **-AL[LOCATION]=blocks**